Genymobile/scrcpy/README.md

 ##### SSH tunnel

-To communicate with a remote ADB server securely, it is preferable to use a SSH tunnel.
+To communicate with a remote `adb` server securely, it is preferable to use an SSH tunnel.

-First, make sure the ADB server is running on the remote computer:
+First, make sure the `adb` server is running on the remote computer:

 ```bash
 adb start-server
 ```

-Then, establish a SSH tunnel:
+Then, establish an SSH tunnel:

 ```bash
 # local  5038 --> remote  5037